Itz-Ehthasham/Hedamo/README.md

 ```

 ### Option 2: Docker (Recommended)

-**Or else run the Docker file:**

 ```bash
 docker-compose up --build
 ```

-This will automatically start all services with proper configuration.
+This will start all services with proper configuration.

-## Environment Variables
+## 🔑 Environment Variables

 ### Frontend (.env.local)
 ```